Skip to contents

 Feedback, issues, and contributions

 I welcome feedback, suggestions, issues, and contributions!
-I am not particularly reliable over email, though you can contact me at .
-On Twitter I am more reliable.
 If you have found a bug, please file it here with minimal code to reproduce the issue.
 Pull requests should be filed against the dev branch.
+I am not particularly reliable over email, though you can try to contact me at .
+A Twitter DM is more likely to elicit a response.

 Citing ggdist